myominnoo/u5mr/README.md

 ## Usage

+> Note: Examples of most of the main functions are described in the
+> several vignettes listed on <https://cran.r-project.org/package=u5mr>.

-The first example is using Bangladesh survey data and model South of the Coale-Demeny life table.
+The first example is using `Bangladesh` survey data and model `South` of the Coale-Demeny life table.

 ``` r
 library(u5mr)